The Breaking

 pressed themselves into the walls,

-as if looking up
+eyes lowered, as if looking up

 might wake something worse,